games647/Minecraft-Blocked-Servers/ReadMe.md

 Update 2: Cracked/offline mode player will also receive this message

-Update 3: Thanks to @DutchPlays for completing the list of all servers
+Update 3: Thanks to @DutchPlays for nearly completing the list of all servers (just one server is missing)

 ## List of all blocked servers